WholeHearted Magic Home

 Over the years of raising a neurodiverse child, we have learned the value of communication skills.
 For a long time, we were unaware of the underlying Auditory Processing Disorder and Autism, so we couldn't figure out for the life of us why we were having such difficulty communicating with our youngest son.

-Join me as I share some strategies and hard-lived experiences that have helped me connect with my son and how these lessons have even found their place in my professional life.
+Join me as I share some strategies and hard-learned experiences that have helped me connect with my son and how these lessons have even found their place in my professional life.

 1. Active Listening: Effective communication starts with active listening.